 - Are there any special requests you’d like to make?

 Do not, do not, DO NOT skip calling references!
-Many hiring teams completely skip the reference stage or check once an offer is already on the table.
+Many human resources teams entirely skip the reference stage or check once an offer is already on the table.
 This is a big mistake because you can learn so much about your potential candidate by phoning references.
 They’ll likely share a surprising amount about the kind of company culture they’ve worked well in.

 So whatever you do, always call the references when hiring for cultural fit.